Cloudwith-mo/SaaS-documentGPT/README.md

-# DocumentGPT - AI Document Assistant
+# DocumentGPT - AI Writing & Research Assistant

+**"The AI assistant that understands your documents better than you do"**

-Production-ready SaaS for document processing with OpenAI integration.
+Production-ready SaaS focused on individual productivity with dual-mode AI assistance.

 ## Architecture